scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 5 minutes

 You create a small, soundless illusory image no larger than 1 tile at a point within range you can see.
 The image has no physical presence and objects pass through it as if it wasn't there.
 Any creature attempting to see through the illusion must make a perception check against your spellcasting, seeing the illusion for what it is on success.
-A creature that touches or passes through the illusion automatically passes this check.
+A creature that touches or passes through the illusion automatically succeeds this check.

-Add a proficiency die for every level above cantrip.
+Add an enhanced die for every level above cantrip.

 ___
 #### Static Shock